Waste.net

 Controlled in-vessel leaching, dissolving metals into an acid solution is a highly exothermic reaction.
 Harnessing energy from this redox reaction may be achieved in several ways.
 One method is with the use of a Harvesting Module that captures the heat energy in a Thermal Energy Generator.

-Further advancements in material sciences may allow for the conversion of the Leaching system into a duel purpose metal refining and energy harvesting Electrolytic cells.
+Further advancements in material sciences may allow for the conversion of the Leaching system into duel purpose metal refining and energy harvesting Electrolytic cells.

 The movement of the metal saturated ionic solutions between the leaching reactor, storage buffers and the displacement reactors provides the opportunity for the location of a highly tuned, low velocity Magneto Hydro Dynamic (MHD) harvester.